Bleuje/processing-animations-code/README.md

 The aim of this project is to compile a selection of animation source codes that I find noteworthy, while enhancing and clarifying them through clearer, commented code.
 As I continue to add new examples and refine existing ones, this project should be a permanent work in progress.
 Although the code may have imperfections (e.g., suboptimal variable names or not the simplest possible solutions), I hope it represents a meaningful improvement over my previously shared work.

 To better understand the examples, those new to creative coding or looking for additional context might find it helpful to first explore the [**tutorials on my website**](https://bleuje.com/tutorials/).
-In particular, the ""[Replacement Technique](https://bleuje.com/tutorial4/)"" and the tutorial about beesandbombs' [motion blur template](https://bleuje.com/tutorial6/) provide context and foundational knowledge.
+In particular, the "[Replacement Technique](https://bleuje.com/tutorial4/)" and the tutorial about beesandbombs' [motion blur template](https://bleuje.com/tutorial6/) provide context and foundational knowledge.

 I hope that this collection of animation source code might serve as a helpful educational resource for those interested in delving deeper into the world of Processing-based animations.
 I hope that my work could inspire and support others on their creative journeys, just as beesandbombs' work has done for me.